codeforboston/home-energy-analysis-tool/docs/decision-records/rules-engine-programming-language.md

 ## Context

-In order to build the web app version of the Heat Energy Analysis Tool, we will need to choose what frameworks and programming languages to use.
+In order to build the web app version of the Home Energy Analysis Tool, we will need to choose what frameworks and programming languages to use.

 There is a similar wizard-style tool called the [Windfall app](https://windfall-develop.netlify.app/) that was previously built by Code for Boston.
 This app uses a C++ WASM rules engine with a React/Typescript frontend ([repo](https://github.com/codeforboston/windfall-elimination)).
 It can provide a good foundation for building this app.